 And the glory of the LORD will be revealed” Isaiah 40:3-5

 Isaiah (PBUH) wrote about someone who would come ‘In the wilderness’ to ‘prepare the way for the LORD’.
 This person would smooth out the obstacles so that the ‘glory of the LORD will be revealed’.
-But Isaiah did not specify in what way this would be done.
+But Isaiah did not specify how.

 “I will send my messenger, who will prepare the way before me.
 Then suddenly the Lord you are seeking will come to his temple; the messenger of the covenant, whom you desire, will come,” says the LORD Almighty.
 (Malachi 3:1)

-Here again the messenger who would ‘prepare the way’ is predicted.
+Here again, we see the messenger who would ‘prepare the way’.
 After this Preparer comes then ‘the messenger of the covenant’ will come.
 What covenant is Malachi (PBUH) referring to?
 Remember that the prophet Jeremiah (PBUH) had predicted that Allah would make a new covenant by writing it in our hearts.
 Only then would we be able to quench our thirst which always leads us to sin.
 This is the same covenant that Malachi (PBUH) is referring to.
-The giving of that covenant will be signaled by the coming of the Preparer.
+The coming of the Preparer will signal the giving of that covenant.

 “See, I will send the prophet Elijah to you before that great and dreadful day of the LORD comes.
 He will turn the hearts of the parents to their children, and the hearts of the children to their parents; or else I will come and strike the land with total destruction.”
 Malachi 4:5-6

-And with that statement, the Zabur was completed.
-This is the last message in the Zabur and was written about 450 BC.
+And with that statement, the Zabur closes.
+This is the last message in the Zabur and Malachi wrote it about 450 BCE.
 The Taurat and the Zabur were full of promises of things to come.
 Let us review some.

 - The Prophet Ibrahim (PBUH) in the Sign of the Sacrifice had declared that on Mount Moriah it ‘will be provided’.
 The Jews were still waiting at the end of Zabur for this ‘providing’ to occur.

-- The Prophet Musa (PBUH) had said that Passover was a Sign for the Israelites, and the Israelites celebrated the Passover through all their history, but they forgot that, as a Sign, what it pointed to had not yet been revealed.
+- The Prophet Musa (PBUH) had said that Passover was a Sign for the Israelites.
+The Israelites celebrated the Passover throughout all their history, but they forgot that, as a Sign, what it pointed to was not yet clear.

-- The prophet Musa (PBUH) in Taurat had predicted that a prophet would come for whom Allah had said that, “I will put my words in his mouth” .
+- The prophet Musa (PBUH) in Taurat had predicted that a prophet would come for whom Allah had said, “I will put my words in his mouth”.
 Allah had also declared in that promise of the coming Prophet that, “I myself will call to account anyone who does not listen to my words that the prophet speaks in my name”.